StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 8. If you are using Pandas, it is a good idea to switch over to Koalas.

-9. If you are using a new file format, the file is also smaller and if you are using parquet files.
+9. Use a file format that is optimal for your work load (i.e. Parquet, Avro)

 ## How should data be structured if we plan to use Power BI?
 Data should be structured using the Star Schema.